-Go to Run –> gpedit.msc.
+- Go to Run –> gpedit.msc.
 This will open the Group Policy Editor.

-Navigate to Computer Configuration –> Administrative Templates –> Windows Components –> AutoPlay Policies
+- Navigate to Computer Configuration –> Administrative Templates –> Windows Components –> AutoPlay Policies

 This will prevent Windows from automatically using autorun.inf file in the USB drive.

 If you want to make sure that in addition to the autorun file, the virus is also removed from the USB drive, you will need to open the autorun.inf file in notepad and see which files and executables are triggered during autorun.
-Delete those executables and you will be safe from the wrath of USB viruses.
+Delete these executables and you will be safe from the wrath of USB viruses.